tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Crystal Power
 -------------

-So, there's this magic 248-dimensional crystal (actually, its 8 dimensional with 248 symmetries, but as an algebraic expression it is considered to have 248 dimensions… at least that is what I am told), called the *E8 crystal*, and this reality of ours is (presumably) but a number of 3D refractions of energy created by the various facets of this crystal that are cast upon the 3D canvas of the void that is our universe from the higher dimensions of magic-crystal-land.
+So, there's this magic 248-dimensional crystal… actually, it’s 8 dimensional with 248 not-necessarily-spatial dimensional symmetries, but as an algebraic expression it is considered to have 248 dimensions (at least that is what I am told)… called the *E8 crystal*, and this reality of ours is (presumably) but a number of 3D refractions of energy created by the various facets of this crystal that are cast upon the 3D canvas of the void that is our universe from the higher dimensions of magic-crystal-land.
+As modern as this sounds, this was first proposed in the late 1800s, but it has only been recently that we have the computing power ti give it a test drive.

 This sounds pretty compatible with the Simulation Hypothesis.
 I wonder if they know about each other?
 It also sounds crazy, I know, but, it's a real thing.
 Just do a search for “*emergence theory tetrahedron”* and *“The theory of everything quantum symmetry E8 lattice”* and browse through the million-plus links that discuss it in painful detail… emphasis on the *painful* part, because most of the content is unintelligible to those not intimately familiar with the algebra of differentiable manifolds, quantum gravity and a bunch of other stuff I don't even know how to reference.
-However, it's not important to know for our purposes.
+However, that is not important to know for our purposes.

 It should be stated that this theory is not accepted by all, and some scientists are definitely in the “swarming with worms of heretical perversity” camp regarding magic crystal of reality.
 I don't have any opinion about Emergence Theory (ET) other that it sounds fascinating, mainly because I am not qualified to have an opinion.
 The only reason it is being mentioned is because ET supports many of the claims that are made here, which were arrived at with no knowledge of ET.